 2. Get a Mac or Windows?
 Well, most 3d programs are on the Windows.
 But if you get a mac, you can dual boot, meaning you can boot up in windows or mac?
 Just get a Windows license key, (from Ebay?)
 I got one for my son's computer from Ebay for 30$.
 Oem though.
 Apple is hinting at making 8 core CPUs also, look for the m2 chips in an apple later this year.

 3. Get your 3d software.
-Blender3d at blender.org is awesome and free.
-3d software like Maya, 3d Studio Max, Cinema 4d, and Lightwave you pay for and are also good.
+Blender3d at blender.org is awesome and free (Looks like Maya).
+3d software like Maya, 3d Studio Max, Cinema 4d, and Lightwave you pay for and are also excellent 3d software.

 4. Read the blender docs, and then Go to You tube and watch the blender tutorials.
 This site has links to what I thought were good Tutorials.
 The menu is setup to watch Youtube videos in a Curated order.
 It's important to note that learning 3d art is hard, but easier today than it has ever been thanks to better software and youtube.
 You have to know quite a bit about computer software and art.
 The thing though is you also need a good eye for composition.
 Every image you make should tell a story.
 And every image should be composed so your eye is directed to the main subjects.
 That's the secret to good cg and mediocre cg.
 Start off by copying what you think is awesome.
 Take notes on why.